Best of...

 The Sagamore, Bolton Landing, New York

 No other resort in the Adirondacks matches The Sagamore Resort for lake views, iconic architecture and luxury resort offerings—pool included.
 From its own island in Lake George, the historic property is a family favorite where the majority of activities (and guests) cluster along the waterfront.
 Fishing is available from several docks, and guests can swim and use floaties in roped-off sections, one of which has a lifeguard on duty to ensure kids are safe.
-Don’t miss joining for one of the hour-long cruises aboard The Morgan, the hotel’s 72-foot yacht, which offers complimentary excursions twice a day.
-And if you're thinking of a longer stay, consider the First House, the former home of the resort’s original innkeeper that has just opened as a four-bedroom standalone house with a full kitchen, private front porch and patio with a fireplace overlooking Lake George.
+Don’t miss joining for one of the hour-long cruises aboard The Morgan, the hotel’s 72-foot yacht, which offers complimentary excursions twice a day depending on the season.
+And if you’re thinking of a longer stay, consider the First House, the former home of the resort’s original innkeeper, which has four bedrooms, a full kitchen, a private front porch and a patio with a fireplace overlooking Lake George.

 The Lake House on Canandaigua, New York

 In the Finger Lakes, The Lake House on Canandaigua is a 125-room haven for design lovers in search of a laid-back, beautiful long weekend (or more).
 Brother-sister cofounders of Brooklyn Home Company—responsible for redesigning some of the borough’s most beautiful, and highly valued brownstones—opened the resort in 2020, adding signature touches such as hand-crafted hardwood beds and sculptural chandeliers.
-In late spring 2021, the Willowbrook Spa officially opened on property, making the Lakehouse a wellness destination as well, offering unique treatments inspired by the stunning natural surroundings of its location on Canandaigua Lake, which is the main draw of the property: Paddleboarding and kayaking, fishing and captained sunset cruises are all on offer.
+The Willowbrook Spa establishes the Lake House a wellness destination as well, offering unique treatments inspired by the stunning natural surroundings of its location on Canandaigua Lake, which is the main draw of the property: Paddleboarding and kayaking, fishing and captained sunset cruises are all on offer.

 Lodge at Moosehead Lake, Greenville, Maine

 On a hill above Maine’s largest lake, with mountains in the distance, Lodge at Moosehead Lake is a bed-and-breakfast-style resort with rooms and suites.
 All rooms and common spaces received a facelift in 2022, with new décor and furniture drawing on the soft colors of the lake and a less “camp-like” feel.
-(We recommend checking out the Lily Bay room, which has been completely renovated with a new luxury bathroom and shower.)
-Eight of the rooms look out over Moosehead Lake, most with private decks.
+Some of the rooms look out over Moosehead Lake, most with private decks.
 The inn’s owners pioneered “moose safaris” in the region, working with expert guides to bring guests on excursions deep into Maine’s forests.
 Other popular activities include pontoon rides and moonlight canoe trips.

 Basin Harbor, Vergennes, Vermont

 Centered around a small cove on the southeastern shore of Lake Champlain, Basin Harbor offers a relaxed, family-friendly getaway under an hour from Burlington.
 Open since the 1880s, it’s grown into a veritable village of its own, with 74 private cottages—each distinct in floor plan and design—hugging the coastline (for the most privacy, the Loon Lodge and Cornell Cottage are furthest removed from the others).
-There is a food truck on-site offering Basin Harbor-cue on the lodge deck, which is open for dining.
+There are several dining options, including a food truck on the lodge deck.
 Golf, tennis, biking and volleyball are several of the activities for landlubbers, while boating, tubing and wakesurfing beckon guests to the lake.

 Lake Kora, Raquette Lake, New York

 At the end of a two-mile gravel road in the Adirondacks, Lake Kora is an ultra-private resort that’s only available for takeovers.
-The former “Great Camp” for New York Lieutenant Governor Timothy Woodruff during the late 1880s, it’s now ideal for a multigenerational family visit, open to groups of 14 to 34 people through October.
+The former “Great Camp” for New York lieutenant governor Timothy Woodruff during the late 1880s, it’s now ideal for a multigenerational family visit, open to groups of up to 34 people.
 Cottages range from loft-style cabins to a three-bedroom house on its own island, reachable only by boat.
 Guests have unlimited access to myriad lake and water activities, as well as to the resort’s expert culinary team, who make fully customizable meal plans for each group of visitors.
+(The property is seasonal, with a closing date typically in late October.)

 Migis Lodge, Lake Sebago, Maine